Health and Self Care

 Sugar in snacks leaflet

-We have produced a leaflet highlighting the amount of sugar that is added to many processed snacks as a guide.
+We have produced a leaflet highlighting the amount of sugar that is added to many processed snacks as a helpful guide for parents.

 Annual snack survey

 We undertake an annual survey of the different snacks that children bring into Pre-school.
 This is taken over a week and the results are put on our website.

 Encourage all children to “try something new” each term

 During the last week of every half-term we provide fruit and vegetable snacks for the children to encourage them to “try something new” within a relaxed and social group environment.

 Research by Public Health England suggests that 1 in 5 children aged 5, have experienced tooth decay, with tooth decay being the most common reason for children aged 6 to 10 to be admitted to hospital to have teeth removed.
 Poor oral health can affect children’s ability to sleep, eat, speak, play and socialise with other children.

 We encourage and help the children to learn about healthy eating habits and good dental hygiene in a relaxed, fun and safe environment.
 We promote good oral health by: